aviralkaushik47/aviralkaushik47/README.md

 - 👋 Hi, I’m @aviralkaushik47.
-A 17 year old developer from India
+A 17 year old developer.
 - 👀 I’m interested in ...coding, game/web/app development
-- 🌱 I’m currently learning ...advanced python and javascript for AI based applications
+- 🌱 I’m currently learning ...advanced python and javascript for AI based applications and machine learning.
-- 💞️ I’m looking to collaborate on ... any topic as long as it's related to coding, developing, or working with a new language.
+- 💞️ I’m looking to collaborate on ... security projects based on AI.
+For example Face mapping and recognition in cars to assess if the driver is paying attention on the road or not.
+- I am currently working on Lane- line detection for cars and fire detection and localization using surveillance camera.
 - 📫 How to reach me ...ig @_nycxc._
 email- aviralkaushik47@gmail.com